-Now, more than ever, health services providers must work harder and find smarter ways to remain competitive and find new clientele.
-Not only do you have to actively participate in the community your business serves, you must also develop an active web presence.
-This includes having a dynamic website and learning how to better market your practice online.
+Today, more than ever, medical and health services providers must work hard to remain competitive and obtain new clients.
+Not only do you have to become actively involved in the community your business serves, you must also develop and maintain an active presence online.
+This includes having a dynamic website and learning better ways to grow your business online.

-As well as spending money advertising offline, businesses in the health or medical industry are now also finding that they need to assign a more significant portion of their budget towards the development and management of a website that can drive new clients, engage users, outrank the competition in search engines and social media, and give their business a wider amount of marketing exposure online.
+In addition to spending dollars in offline marketing activities like advertising on newspapers, ads in industry publications and magazines, radio and television spots, etc., businesses in the health or medical-related industry are now finding that they need to assign a bigger amount of their marketing budget to develop and manage a website that will drive prospective clients, engage users, outperform the competition in search engines and help create wider reach online.

-This means that your site not only has to look professional, your web pages have to be fast-loading, and your website layout has to be easy to navigate, but even more importantly, your site’s needs may change over time and many aspects may need to be updated frequently.
-This requires implementing well-developed web and content management strategy.
+This means that your site not only has to look great, your web pages have to load fast, and your website has to be easy to navigate, but even more importantly, the needs of your website may change in time and sections may need to be updated often.
+This requires a well-planned website and content management strategy.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”